shreeyasharma1804/notes/kubernetes/Volumes.md

 - Bound - a PVC has claimed it
 - Released - the PVC that claimed it was deleted, but the PV still exists

+Each PV is associated with a reclaim policy that decides what happens to the PV if the PVC is deleted

 #### Static provisioning

 An administrator manually declares the storage availability